Planning & Quantities: A Guide to the Bar at Wedding

 Temperature and Storage Requirements

-For guest comfort, you'll want to keep all beverages at serving temperatures between 68-70°F and 70°F and use proper cooling methods for cold drinks throughout the event.
+For guest comfort, keep all beverages at serving temperatures between 68°F and 70°F, and use proper cooling methods for cold drinks throughout the event.

-Being mindful of guest experience and comfort should guide your temperature control decisions at the bar area.
+Being mindful of guest experience and comfort should guide your temperature control decisions in the bar area.

 To achieve this, you'll need adequate storage space for ice-filled tubs and coolers, ensuring drinks stay consistently chilled while accounting for the specific number of guests you serve.